decaprime/VRising-Modding/dev/upload_to_thunderstore.md

 If you wish to update anything in the zip, the mod, README, CHANGELOG, or MANIFEST, you must upload a new version.

 Basic update syntax: `Major.Minor.Patch` Bugfixes are a patch, a few new commands are minor, and big overhauls/major feature introductions or compatability updates are major.

+Keep in mind that `x.x.42` is bigger/farther advanced than `x.x.5`.
+These are not decimals.
+For further information, read up on [semantic versioning](https://semver.org/).